carbonfive/spraygun-express/README.md

 <http://localhost:5000/api/hello>

+### Basic Auth

+Setting both BASIC_AUTH_USER and BASIC_AUTH_PASSWORD in your environment will enable basic auth for your app.

 ## Task reference

 - **`yarn start`** starts the Express server listing on port 5000.
 The server is automatically restarted whenever you make changes.